TimHarrigan995/SingleThreadRemodeling/README.md

 leading to changes in bone elastic modulus, and that changed modulus lead to changes in the local stress state as the simulations progressed.

-These adaptive time-stepping simulations used finite elment models, and the simulations lead to density distributions that approached a continuous distribution, but that diverged to states where adjacent individual fininte elements were either fully dense or fully empty - the density distribution "checkerboarded".
+These adaptive time-stepping simulations used finite elment models, and the simulations lead to density distributions that approached a continuous distribution, but that diverged to states where adjacent individual finite elements were either fully dense or fully empty - the density distribution "checkerboarded".

 Since the resulting "checkerboarded" simulations depended on the pattern of the finite elements used in the models, this reslult had some conceptual problems.